Updated July 14, 2023

-Fixed income funds are issued by the government, corporates, banks, financial instruments, etc. They are given to seek funds from investors, and in turn, they regularly pay to the investors in the form of interest or dividends.
+The government, corporates, banks, financial instruments, etc, issue fixed income funds.
+They are given to seek funds from investors, and in turn, they regularly pay to the investors in the form of interest or dividends.

 Zen Corp floats a fixed-income bond for the expansion of the business.
-They issued the 5% bond with the face value of $1,000/ bond, which matures in 5 years.
-The funds are used to fund the new business segment.
+They issued the 5% bond with a face value of $1,000/ bond, which matures in 5 years.
+The company utilizes the funds to fund the new business segment.